christopherwaltham/UBC_PHYS_Python-crash-course/1. Learning Python/README.md

 - Print all prime numbers smaller than 100.
 - Write a function to compute the mode (the number that appears the most frequently) in a list of numbers.

+## Resources
+- An excellent resource for learning Python can be found [here](https://docs.python.org/2/tutorial/index.html).
+- If you want to do more exercises, you can sign up at a website like [HackerRank](https://www.hackerrank.com) where you have access to hundreds of problems and where you can test your code automatically to see if you have gotten it right.

 Next: [Module 2: Arduino for Data Collection](/2.%20Arduino%20for%20Data%20Collection/)